Earth Day

 Milwaukee Brewers

-On Saturday, April 26, the Brewers Beyond the Diamond employee volunteer program is teaming up with Milwaukee Riverkeepers and WM employees to clean up a stretch of the Menomonee River along the Hank Aaron State Trail, adjacent to American Family Field.
+On Saturday, April 25, the Brewers Beyond the Diamond employee volunteer program is teaming up with Milwaukee Riverkeepers and WM employees to clean up a stretch of the Menomonee River along the Hank Aaron State Trail, adjacent to American Family Field.
+Milwaukee Brewers have adopted this stretch of the Menomonee River Valley for the past three seasons and have consistently committed volunteer efforts toward maintaining and improving the area.

 New York Yankees

-The New York Yankees organization recognizes our responsibility to protect and promote the well-being of our community.
-Accordingly, the Yankees remain committed to inspiring our partners, players, fans and employees to create a sustainable environmental legacy.
-In pursuit of these goals, the Yankees seek to measure and minimize identifiable environmental impacts related to our operations, including greenhouse gas emissions, energy use, water use and waste generation.
-Examples of GHG impacts that the Yankees are carefully trying to identify and reduce include overall energy use, team and employee travel, non-electric motors, recyclable and non-recyclable wastes. and leaks of refrigerants.
-For our unavoidable team aviation emissions, we have invested in a limited amount of high quality, third-party verified GHG offsets that have been carefully chosen to advance the United Nations’ Sustainable Development Goals.
-Our concerted focus on implementing emission reduction was further manifested in 2024 with the installation of two higher efficiency chillers to replace the four chillers that had been installed when the stadium opened in 2009.
+The New York Yankees organization recognizes their responsibility to protect and promote the well-being of the local community.
+Accordingly, the Yankees remain committed to inspiring their partners, players, fans and employees to create a sustainable environmental legacy.
+In pursuit of these goals, the Yankees seek to measure and minimize identifiable environmental impacts related to operations, including greenhouse gas emissions, energy use, water use and waste generation.
+The Yankees are committed to compliance with all applicable environmental regulations and support the development of innovative economic and socially beneficial solutions to help reduce or offset the direct and indirect impacts engendered.

-Additionally, the Yankees are committed to promoting a circular economy based on recycling, composting, food donations, anaerobic processing of food waste and other organic materials, and the recovery and use of waste oil.
+Additionally, the Yankees are committed to promoting a circular economy based on recycling, composting, food donations, anaerobic processing of food waste and other organic materials and the recovery and use of waste oil.
 Concession stands provide fans compostable food-service packaging (trays, boxes, plates and cups) and cutlery, rather than non-compostable petroleum-based plastics, and priority is given to composting food waste to avoid combustors and landfilling.
 Cardboard, glass, metal, plastics and paper are recycled as well.
-Our commitment to reduce food waste also includes donations of wrapped, unused food to organizations such as Rock and Wrap It Up, which directly combats hunger in the metropolitan area.
-The Yankees’ longstanding practice of allowing fans to bring empty, non-glass refillable water bottles to our games contributed to New York City’s 2024 adoption of a law requiring all sports venues to do the same.
+The Yankees' commitment to reduce food waste also includes donations of wrapped, unused food to organizations such as Rock and Wrap It Up, which directly combats hunger in the metropolitan area.

 Athletics